pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-three.md

 This is an addition to "manage context".

 Sometimes I find myself writing a huge prompt.
 I have low tolerance for this.
 Or I find the task is spinning and churning and going nowhere.
-So, instead, when I recognize that I stop, I clear the prompt, and I spike the work.
+So, instead, when I recognise that I stop, I clear the prompt, and I spike the work.
 Then when I have a good enough sketch I point the robot at the changes and say "hey, like this".
 I believe we do understand some problems better through trying to solve them.

 The robot is still more stupid than it is clever.
 So, giving it code is a good way to clever it up.